COMSYS/parameter-exchange/README.md

 		echo 'set(CMAKE_CXX_FLAGS "-fPIC ${CMAKE_CXX_FLAGS}")' >> libPSI/CMakeLists.txt

 4. **_Wolfssl -  Optional_**
-In case you installed wolfssl to another location than `/usr/local` you need to adapt the include and linker paths accordingly.
-In case you installed WOLFSSL into `$HOME` by using `./configure --prefix=$HOME` you have to do the following
+In case you installed wolfssl to another location than `/usr/local`, you need to adapt the include and linker paths accordingly.
+In case you installed WOLFSSL into `$HOME` by using `./configure --prefix=$HOME` you have to do the following adaptions:
-adaptions:
-In case of macOS you have to replace `libwolfssl.so` by `libwolfssl.dylib` in the following.
+For macOS, you have to replace `libwolfssl.so` by `libwolfssl.dylib` in the following.

 	1. libOTe

 			cd libraries/libOTe
-			# WOLFSSL has been installed into home, hence we have to adapt the paths.
+			# WOLFSSL has been installed into your home directory.
+Hence, we have to adapt the paths.
 	    	sed -i -- "s|WolfSSL_DIR \"/usr/local/\"|WolfSSL_DIR \"$HOME/\"|g" cryptoTools/cryptoTools/CMakeLists.txt
 	    	sed -i -- 's|find_library(WOLFSSL_LIB NAMES wolfssl  HINTS "${WolfSSL_DIR}")|set\(WOLFSSL_LIB "\${WolfSSL_DIR}lib/libwolfssl.so"\)|g' cryptoTools/cryptoTools/CMakeLists.txt
 	    	LD_LIBRARY_PATH="${HOME}/lib:${LD_LIBRARY_PATH}"